Reliability is the foundation of successful startups.

 Step-by-step implementation for startup teams

 Creating a DevOps workflow strategy can seem daunting, especially with limited resources.
-Here's a pragmatic approach for startup teams:
+Here's a pragmatic approach for startup teams.

 1. Start with version control and basic CI/CD